TimP-97/sirteT/README.md

 ```
 This function records the values on the player.matrix, which is represented by the piece, and records that information on board array.

+Then, a seperate drawMatrix function loops through both of the arrays with a for each loop, then using a 2D canvas, draws images based off of items in the array.
-Then, we redraw the piece on the array so that we can determine it's more permanenet "settled" state.
+ We redraw the piece on the array so that we can determine it's more permanenet "settled" state.
 ```
 function drawMatrix(matrix, offset) {
     matrix.forEach((row, y) => {